redpenguinyt/display3d/README.md

 # Installing

+Make sure you have [rust and cargo](https://www.rust-lang.org/tools/install) installed before proceeding with either of these methods

+## Install with cargo (recommended)
+Run `cargo install display3d`.
+This will download, compile and install the latest stable release of display3d.
+You can then simply run `display3d` to access it

 ## Compile from source
 Clone this repository with `git clone https://github.com/redpenguinyt/display3d.git` or download and extract this repository.

-Make sure you have [rust and cargo](https://www.rust-lang.org/tools/install) installed, and build the project with `cargo build --release`.
+Build the project with `cargo build --release`.
 The binary will be saved to `<project-repo>/target/release/display3d`

 # Example
 To run the example spinning shark, run `cargo run --release -- resources/blahaj.obj -t 0,0,5.5` or `display3d resources/blahaj.obj -t 0,0,5.5` if you're using the compiled version